 4. Mobile Blog Background

-Other than the image size, same as above, but for mobile devices.
+Other than the image size, it is the same as above, but for mobile devices.
 My typical size for the images is 980x980.

 5. Blog Background Position

 The blog background position must contain CSS to position the background image on the page.
 This is useful if you want to nudge the image around the page.
-See https://www.w3schools.com/cssref/pr_background-position.asp or search for the background-position CSS property for more information.
+For more information, see https://www.w3schools.com/cssref/pr_background-position.asp or search for the background-position CSS property.

 6. Blog Background Image Repeat

-The blog background image repeat must contain CSS to determine how a small background image will be repeated if can't fit the dimensions of the page.
-You can create interesting checkered tile designs that consume very little resources.
+The blog background image repeat must contain CSS to determine how a small background image will be repeated if it can't fit the page's dimensions.
+You can create attractive checkered tile designs that consume very little resources.
 See https://www.w3schools.com/cssref/pr_background-repeat.asp or search the web for the background-repeat CSS property.
 Unless you're after a tile-based design, it's suggested to leave this setting at 'no-repeat'.

 Blog Title